GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ## Architecture {: #arch }

-An extension’s architecture will depend on its functionality, but many robust extensions will include multiple components:
+An extension's architecture will depend on its functionality, but many robust extensions will include multiple components:

 - [Manifest][9]